secworks/uart/README.md

 uart
 ====

-A Universal asynchronous receiver/transmitter (UART) implemented in Verilog.
+A simple universal asynchronous receiver/transmitter (UART) core implemented in Verilog.

-This UART used to be in coretest, but has been moved out as a separate project.
+# Status
+The core is completed and has been used in several FPGA designs.